 - Review and determine that no restrictions are being placed on the independent auditor by management.

-- Pre-approve any allowable non-audit services to be provided by the independent auditor with AgriBank.
+- Pre-approve any allowable non-audit services to be provided to the Bank by the independent auditor.

 - Review the independent auditor’s annual engagement letter with the Controller.

-- The Chief Audit Executive (CAE) will report functionally to the Audit Committee and the board of directors and administratively to the Chief Executive Officer (CEO).
+- The Chief Audit Executive (CAE) will report functionally to the Committee and the board of directors and administratively to the Chief Executive Officer (CEO), or to a sufficient level within the organization that allows the internal audit activity to fulfill its responsibilities.

-- Review and determine that no restrictions are being placed on the Audit Department by management.
+- Review and determine that no restrictions are being placed on Internal Audit by management or the board.

 - Annually review and approve the performance objectives and the performance evaluation of the CAE.
 Obtain input from the CEO regarding these performance objectives and the performance evaluation.